Apple Watches, Fitbits, and every other wearable product out there on the market (and it's a lot). It can be overwhelming. So how do you choose?

 A wearable is any electronic technology you can wear on your body, either directly on the skin or attached to an item or clothing.
 Also known as wearable technology or wearable devices, it's an accessory that can monitor your health and fitness, access data in real time, and connect to your smartphone so you never miss a call again.
-Fitbits, Apple Watches, and SOMETHING else all fall under the niche of wearables.
+Fitbits, Apple Watches, and Android Wear smartwatches all fall under the niche of wearables.

 - Activity tracker.
 These are all about measuring how much you move in a day: steps, distance, calories burnt.
 They're great for not just measuring your morning run, but for recording how much incidental exercise you're getting in a day.